-Different variable names: One biomarker can be stored in different variables names.
-For example, biomarker serum ferritin can be stored under the variable name, serum_ferritin, serum.ferritin, sf, ferritin, or FER.
+Different variable names: One biomarker can be stored usingdifferent variables names.
+For example, the biomarker serum ferritin can be stored under the variable name, serum_ferritin, serum.ferritin, sf, ferritin, or FER.
 This can cause confusion for analysts, especially with absence of a comprehensive codebook.

 Different units: Biomarkers can be stored in either conventional units or the International System of Units (SI) (9).
-Most often, analysts will need use additional information such as molar mass of the biomarker to convert between conventional units and SI, so that they can compare the biomarker with a cutoff established with consistent units.
+Most often, analysts will need to use additional information such as molar mass of the biomarker to convert between conventional units and SI, so that they can compare the biomarker with a cutoff established with consistent units.

-Different methods to adjust for inflammation: Inflammation is known to affect many micronutrient biomarkers, which can thus lead to overestimate or underestimate the prevalence of deficiencies in a population (7).
-The inflammation adjustment methods, such as Thurnham (10) or Biomarkers Reflecting Inflammation and Nutrition Determinants of Anemia (BRINDA) method (7), have been well-documented; however, analysts still need to learn and apply those methods, which requires additional learning time.
+Different methods to adjust for inflammation: Inflammation is known to affect many micronutrient biomarkers, which can thus lead to an overestimate or underestimate of the prevalence of deficiencies in a population (7).
+Inflammation adjustment methods, such as Thurnham (10) or Biomarkers Reflecting Inflammation and Nutrition Determinants of Anemia (BRINDA) method (7), have been well-documented; however, analysts still need to learn and apply those methods, which requires additional learning time.

-Different cutoffs for micronutrient deficiencies: Micronutrient deficiencies are calculated based on varying cutoffs.
+Different cutoffs for micronutrient deficiencies: The diagnosis of micronutrient deficiencies are determined based on varying cutoffs of the biomarkers.
 Some cutoffs are based on manufactures’ recommendation, and some are based on international consensus.
-In addition, physiological or environmental factors can also influence the cutoffs.
-For example, anemia cutoff using hemoglobin values can be affected by smoking status and altitude (11,12); zinc deficiency cutoff using serum zinc can be influenced by fasting status (13).
+In addition, physiological or environmental factors can also influence the appropriate cutoffs.
+For example, the hemoglobin concentration cutoff to diagnose anemia can be affected by smoking status and altitude (11,12); and the serum zinc concentration cut-off used to determine zinc deficiency can be influenced by fasting status (13).

 Different data analysis approaches based on the study design: Analysts should have the knowledge required for analyzing studies with different study design.
-For a multi-stage complex survey design, analysts should understand how strata, clusters, and survey weights play a role in estimate parameters of interest (e.g., mean, geometric mean, prevalence of deficiencies).
+For a multi-stage complex survey design, analysts should understand how strata, clusters, and survey weights play a role in estimating parameters of interest (e.g., mean, geometric mean, prevalence of deficiencies).

 Time and financial commitment required for capacity building of in-country analysis: In-country analysis of micronutrient data is essential for capacity building in public health nutrition (14), which can facilitate timely reporting and thus lead to effective policy decision.
-However, such capacity building requires time and financial commitment as well as multi-sectional collaboration.
+However, such capacity building requires time and financial commitment as well as multi-sectoral collaboration.

-Reproducibility of scientific results cannot be always ensured: Inconsistent and contradictory results from analyzing the same study by different analysts continues to emerge (15) and, therefore, compromise the validity of the study.
+Reproducibility of scientific results cannot be always ensured: Inconsistent and contradictory results from analyzing the same study by different analysts continues to emerge (15) and, therefore, compromises the validity of the study.
 Inaccessible analytical method and codes make evaluation and diagnosis of the flawed analyses difficult.

 Introduction to the bio_analysis R package

 The SAMBA R package is an easy-to-use and “all-in-one” tool that facilitates estimation of micronutrient biomarker distributions and prevalence of micronutrient deficiencies for multiple datasets simultaneously.
-The SAMBA package also includes additional features, such as carrying out checks on the input datasets and implementing a variety of specific analyses, including adjusting for inflammation for certain biomarkers (7) and taking into consideration of multi-stage complex survey design if relevant.
-Prior to this paper, the associated codes and analytical details of those analyses have been published but in different papers and reports, which requires analysts to learn them separately, and may thus limit the extent to which analysts can then apply these methods to their own data.
+The SAMBA package also includes additional features, such as carrying out checks on the input datasets and implementing a variety of specific analyses, including adjusting for inflammation for certain biomarkers (7) and taking into consideration multi-stage complex survey design, if relevant.
+Prior to this paper, the associated codes and analytical details of those analyses have been published separately in various papers and reports, which requires analysts to learn them individually, and may thus limit the extent to which analysts can then apply these methods to their own data.